Vanilla-OS/handbook/articles/en/install-and-manage-applications.md

 ### Installing Applications

-Search for the package in our [packages repository](https://packages.vanillaos.org/) and install it using the following command:
+Search for the package in [Debian packages repository](https://packages.debian.org/) and install it using the following command:

 ```bash
 sudo apt install PACKAGE_NAME